Boson sampling with ultracold atoms in a programmable optical lattice: Abstract

 \section{Abstract}

 Sampling from a quantum distribution can be exponentially hard for classical computers and yet could be performed efficiently by a noisy intermediate-scale quantum device.
 A prime example of a distribution that is hard to sample is given by the output states of a linear interferometer traversed by $N$ identical boson particles.
 Here, we propose a scheme to implement such a boson sampling machine with ultracold atoms in a polarization-synthesized optical lattice.
 We experimentally demonstrate the basic building block of such a machine by revealing the Hong-Ou-Mandel interference of two bosonic atoms in a four-mode interferometer.
-To estimate the sampling rate for large $N$, we develop a theoretical model based on a master equation.
-Our results show that a quantum advantage compared to today's best supercomputers can be reached with $N \gtrsim 40$.
+To estimate the sampling rate for large $N$, we develop a theoretical model based on a master equation that accounts for particle losses, but not include technical errors.
+Our results show that atomic samplers have the potential to achieve quantum advantage over today's best supercomputers with $N \gtrsim 40$.

 \keywords{Boson Sampling, Cold Atoms, Quantum Computing}